 The cat command is the equivalent of the DOS type command.
 It types out the contents of a file to the screen.
 You don't want to cat a binary file to the screen because you'll just get a bunch of garbage on the screen accompanied by a lot of beeping and possibly totally hose up your display.
 Use it with text files only.
-However, if a file is longer than 25 or so lines only the lowest 25 lines will be displayed.
-The rest just scrolls off the top of the screen.
+However, if a file is longer than 25 or so lines only the last 25 lines in the file will be displayed.
+The rest just scroll off the top of the screen.
 Better to use the more command which does the same thing, except it pauses the display every 25 lines so you can get a look at what's in the file.
 Press the Space Bar to get the next screen-full.
 Pressing the Enter key will advance the display one line at a time.

 One of the keys to maximizing the automation capabilties is the ability to "chain" the execution of programs.
 The output of one program can be "piped" into another for it's execution.
 A simple example of this is: